Analysis of random walks on a hexagonal lattice: Abstract

 \section{Abstract}

-We consider a discrete-time random walk on the nodes of a gra\-phene-like graph, i.e.\ an unbounded hexagonal lattice.
+{ We consider a discrete-time random walk on the nodes of an unbounded hexagonal lattice.
 We determine the probability generating functions, the transition probabilities and the relevant moments.
 The convergence of the stochastic process to a 2-dimensional Brownian motion is also discussed.
-Finally, we obtain some results on its asymptotic behavior making use of large deviation theory.
+Furthermore, we obtain some results on its asymptotic behavior making use of large deviation theory.
+Finally, we investigate the first-passage-time problem of the random walk through a vertical straight-line.
+Under suitable symmetry assumptions we are able to determine the first-passage-time probabilities in a closed form, which deserve interest in applied fields. } {Random walk; Hexagonal lattice; Probability generating function; Large deviations; Moderate deviations; First-passage time.} \\ 2000 Math Subject Classification: 60J15; 60F10; 82C41